 - Pretty much all of the beaches in Ksamil are covered in beach chairs belonging to one restaurant or another.
 You can rent a chair for the day for 500 leke (~$4 USD) or you can have a delicious lunch of seafood spaghetti at Tre Ishujt and they’ll throw in your beach chair for free!

 Where to Sleep in Ksamil

 Ksamil is a top tourist destination so you can easily find lovely accommodations, no matter your budget.
 We were trying to stick to $30 USD or less during our Balkans adventure so we opted for Villa Oden which is in a fantastic location in between the main road and the beach.

 The room leaves a little something to be desired, but the host is a darling woman who brought us fresh plums and offered to wash our clothes.
 For the price, you really cannot beat it.
 Plus, you’ll be spending all of your time on the beach so a lavish room would really just be a waste.

 Exploring: Butrint National Park

 You will find a world from another world about four kilometers outside of Ksamil.
 Several worlds actually.
 Inhabited since prehistoric times, Butrint has been the site of a Greek colony, a Roman city, and a bishopric.
 It is now an incredibly well-preserved archaeological site of ruins inside of a national park, as well as a UNESCO World Heritage Site.

 You can catch a local bus to the site, a taxi that should cost 700 leke one-way, or if you are looking for a bit of exercise you can walk along the main road which dead-ends at the park for a bit of exercise.

-After paying the 50 leke entrance fee, spend the next hour or so wandering around the ruins, reading the incredible history of the site on the placards along the way, and enjoy the peaceful tranquility of the lake (with the occasional pack of wild pigs running around nearby).
+After paying the 50 leke entrance fee, spend the next hour or so wandering around the ruins, reading the incredible history of the site on the placards along the way, and enjoying the peaceful tranquility of the lake (with the occasional pack of wild pigs running around nearby).

 Go later in the day to avoid the hot sun – the lavish forest around you will provide some shade but most of the ruins are uncovered.